anjumstat/GRR_Codon_Classification/README.md

 Historical tracking of regularization parameters
 # Learning_rate_bach_Size_all_accuracies_comparisons.py
-To generate Figures 6 and 7, please execute the script Learning_rate_batch_Size_all_accuracies_comparisons.py.
+To generate Figures 6 and 7 of manuscript, please execute the script Learning_rate_batch_Size_all_accuracies_comparisons.py.

 The script requires the following input files: